edmundhung/conform/examples/validation/README.md

 # Validation

-In this section, we will explain different approaches for applying validations and briefly introduce the Constraint Validation API.
+In this section, we will briefly introduce the Constraint Validation API and explain different approaches for applying validations.

 <!-- aside -->